(Ovariectomy; Salpingo-Oophorectomy; Bilateral Oophorectomy; Oophorectomy, Bilateral)

 by Editorial Staff and Contributors

-Oophorectomy is the removal of one or both ovaries.
+Oophorectomy is the removal of 1 or both ovaries.
 This may be combined with removing the fallopian tubes (salpingo-oophorectomy).
 Removal of the ovaries and/or fallopian tubes is often done as part of a complete or total hysterectomy.

 Reasons for Procedure TOP